montaigneio/montaigne/README.md

  - collect all errors and print at the end
  - support for reference types `&Name`( or maybe &Name or maybe `Some Name`)
  - we can allow users to define validate functions that will be called on parse.
 Like validate that end date is bigger than start.
- - validate that collection/entity names are globally unique
  - pass args so all hardcoded string can be customized
  - multiple files support
  - markdown inside multiline attributes might also have code that we can evaulate.